 - May cause: drowsiness, extrapyramidal symptoms, early or tardive dyskinesia, anticholinergic effects (constipation, dry mouth), hyperprolactinaemia, weight gain, sexual dysfunction, QT-prolongation, ventricular arrhythmia, orthostatic hypotension; neuroleptic malignant syndrome (unexplained hyperthermia with neuromuscular disorders), rare but requiring immediate treatment discontinuation.

 - In the event of extrapyramidal symptoms, combine with biperiden or trihexyphenidyl.

 - Avoid or monitor combination with:

 - central nervous system depressants (opioid analgesics, sedatives, H1 antihistamines, etc.);

-- fluoxetine, paroxetine, sertraline, promethazine, ritonavir (increased plasma concentrations of haloperidol);
+- fluoxetine, paroxetine, sertraline, ritonavir (increased plasma concentrations of haloperidol);

 - carbamazepine, rifampicin, phenobarbital, phenytoin (decreased plasma concentrations of haloperidol);

 - antihypertensive drugs (risk of hypotension); drugs that prolong the QT interval (amiodarone, chloroquine, erythromycin, fluconazole, mefloquine, pentamidine, quinine, etc.).